benfreasier/gvdw/README.md

 This repository contains a number of Jupyter notebooks designed to illustrate concepts found in the book, Generalized van der Waals Theory of Molecular Fluids in Bulk and at Surfaces.
 They include the following notebooks:

+- Effective excluded volume for LJ(12-6) - allows the user to specify the temperature to investigate the density dependence of the effective volume iin the Lennard-Jones fluid.

 - vdw_isotherms.ipynb - allows the user to specify the temperature and plot the isotherm of the classical van der Waals equation

 - vdw_free_energy_isotherms.ipynb - allows the user to specify the temperature and plot the free menergy isotherm of the classical van der Waals equation